webiwg/acessibilidade-web-pt/webaim/tecnicas/css/conteudo-invisivel-apenas-para-leitores-de-tela/index.md

 }
 ```

-A classe CSS .hidden deve então ser referenciada no interior da tag do
+A classe CSS .hidden deve ser referenciada no interior da tag do
 elemento a ser escondido, como mostrado: